-Back In June 2015, I embarked on my first international solo travel experience.
-I had done a lot of research to work out which type of experience would suit me best, but eventually settled on a Contiki Tour!
-I looked extensively into which specific tour I wanted to do based on the cities I hoped to visit.
+Back in June 2015, I embarked on my first international solo travel experience.
+I did a lot of research to work out which type of experience would suit me best, but eventually settled on a Contiki Tour!
+I looked extensively into which specific tour I wanted to do, based on the cities I hoped to visit.
 Eventually, I settled on the Best of USA!
-If you’re unfamiliar with Contiki, essentially they’re a tour company for people all over the world, aged between 18 and 35 years old.
+If you’re unfamiliar with Contiki, basically they’re a tour company for people all over the world, aged between 18 and 35 years old.
 So as long as you’re within that age bracket, you can enjoy everything that Contiki has to offer!

 Related: Read about my Best of USA Contiki experience here!